 - Inquire about large group policies.
 If the hostel allows ‘hen and stag' parties steer clear if you have kids or prefer quiet evenings.

 - Know where the hostel is located.
-Some hostels can be remote so if you're not a backpacker or have transportation they may be difficult to reach.
+Some hostels can be remote so they may be difficult to reach if you don't have transportation.

 - Hostels are not for everyone.
 Read reviews carefully, knowing that all budget travelers aren't created equal.